What this article covers:

-Getting started with Custom Fields
+Getting started with Trello custom fields

 If you've never used Trello custom fields before, it's very simple to do.
 All you need to do is add Trello's power-up called "Custom Fields" from the power-up menu, and you're all set!

-Syncing Trello Custom Fields to other tools
+How to sync Trello custom fields to other tools

 Once you've got your Custom Fields set up in Trello, hooking them up to another set of custom fields in another tool (or Trello itself!) is very simple.
 Set up your sync, just as you normally would, then edit the sync and head over to the "Map Fields" tab.
 From there, select the drop-down menu on the Trello side of your sync, and choose the custom field of your choice.
 Next, select the other side's drop-down menu, and you'll be able to select any custom field of a matching type (or, failing that, the description footer).